Calculate Debt To Income

-When screening applicants, do you use a Debt To Income calculator?
+When screening applicants, do you use calculate the Debt To Income ratio?

 If you don’t, then you should!